cdevents/presentations/2022-09-16-osseu-devops-metrics-through-cdevents/presentation.marp.md

 Thanks Erik for the great introduction about CDEvents.

+Today we're going to focus on a specific type of metrics, called DevOps metrics.

+While DevOps practices are becoming ubiquitous, different organizations are at different stages of their journey.
+It's a journey that requires continued investment - but how do we know if they investment is paying off?

+The recent surge in software supply chain attacks does not help, as it becomes critical to shift left security checks as well and build a secure software supply chain.

-The State of the DevOps Report, published by Puppet, has been looking at how organization implement DevOps over the years.
-Already since 2013 the report had identified a set of metrics which describe measurable outcome of organizations implementing DevOps practices.
+Since 2013 the State of the DevOps Report, published by Puppet, has been looking at how organization implement DevOps.
+The report groups organizations in low, middle and high performing, and over the years they identified a strong correlation between this groups and a specific set of DevOps metrics, which describe measurable outcome of organizations implementing DevOps practices.

+To calculate metrics we need data, and providing the data manually does not scale very well with the number of repository, teams and applications.

 -->

 ---